US strikes on Venezuela spark alarm across Latin America and beyond

 The European Commission President Ursula von der Leyen said the E.U. supports "a peaceful and democratic transition" in Venezuela.
 But she stopped short of criticizing the U.S. attack.

-Venezuela has called for an emergency U.N.
-Security Council meeting, raising questions about the legality of the U.S. operation.
+The U.N.
+Security Council is set to meet Monday at the request of Colombia, with backing from Russia and China.

-In a statement the U.N.'s Secretary-General António Guterres said he was "deeply alarmed" by the overnight developments, expressing concern about "that international law hasn't been respected."
+In a statement U.N.
+Secretary-General António Guterres said he was "deeply alarmed" by the overnight developments, expressing concern "that international law hasn't been respected."

 Copyright 2026 NPR